nrvarun/Nextjs-boilerplate/README.md

 # Nextjs-boilerplate

-A Next.Js based boilerplate with SASS, ReactStrap.
+A Next.Js based boilerplate with SASS.